Welcome to today's edition of the Rush 24-7 podcast.

 Yes, it does.

-So the real truth is Obama is very beatable.
+So, the real truth is, Obama is very beatable.

-Nobody there had a chance except Plenty, and you know he didn't have a chance.
+Nobody there had a chance except Palenti, and you know, he doesn't have a chance, blah, blah, blah, blah, blah.

-And that message was Obama is the problem, and he can be beat, and we intend to take it to him.
+There was a powerful message in that first debate, and that message was: Obama is the problem, and he can be beat, and we intend to take it to him.

 That's what came up.